What is a Document Management Specialist?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 In 2016, there was an estimated number of 287,200 jobs in the United States for Document Management Specialist.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Document Management Specialist by 2026.
-There will be an estimated 22,400 positions for Document Management Specialist per year.
+Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.

 The states with the most job growth for Document Management Specialist are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.